Estimated Reading Time: 15 mins

 Image by freepik

-As is my practice most mornings, I took the time to pray first casting my day, my emotions, and my mind into the Lord’s hands because I knew I needed His grace to complete my tasks.
+As is my practice most mornings, I took the time to pray first casting everything into the Lord’s hands because I knew I needed His grace to complete my tasks.

 I was proud that I’d been able to accomplish so much in the week despite it being the latter half of PMDD.

-I knew I’d need God’s help for the last few days because I was beginning to grow weary, but still had so much to do.
+I knew I’d need God’s help for the last few days because I was beginning to grow weary despite still having so much to do.

 Image by freepik

-If you also know what it’s like to live with a difficult mental health condition, then you’ll know (or can at least imagine), how tough the above mentioned is to do when you’re feeling mentally defeated and emotionally spent.
+If you also know what it’s like to live with a difficult mental health condition, then you’ll know (or can at least imagine), how tough the above mentioned is to do when you’re mentally battling yourself.

 Image by Tima miroshnichenko on pexels